This article was written by practitioner Tamara Edwards

 I was introduced to Tuning Forks as a healing modality in 2010 by a practitioner who suggested it to help with a particular health issue I was experiencing.
 I purchased the tuning fork and after some time found a whole world of healing that I didn’t expect.
 They are now one of the most important tools in my kit, and help me with my own anxiety, pain, and sleep.
 I also use them in my facilitation practice.

 In this article I’ll give you the basics of what Tuning Forks are and how to get started with this tool at home.
-If you are interested in going deeper in the science of and/or training in this tool let us know in the comments below.

 What are Tuning Forks